Improving demand forecasting accuracy

 The red bar has been highlighted as a potential flier, due to its obvious standard deviation away from the normal average demand.

-Or you could choose to ignore this outlier in your data, if you believe this demand pattern to be ‘normal’.
+You could also choose to ignore this outlier in your data if you believe this demand pattern to be ‘normal’.
 For example, you may look back over data from previous years and see the same pattern occur annually.
-In this case you would include the outlier in your forecast.
+In this case, you would include the outlier in your forecast.

 Using automation to improve demand forecasting accuracy